Resources · Meeting Types

 What speaker meetings are

 Speaker meetings are one of A.A.'s oldest formats and one of its most distinctive.
-They are how the program transmits itself: through stories told plainly, with the particular authority that comes from someone having lived inside the same problem.
+They are how the program transmits itself: through stories told plainly by someone who has lived the same problem.

 Format